 It’s a time of deep love, eager anticipation and naturally a good deal of stress.
 It’s usually a fairly short time in the grand scheme of things, but it’s incredible in its emotional power.

-Pin this image to reference back to this story.
+Pin this image to bookmark this story.

 So, it makes sense then, to capture the depth + breadth of this crazy time, one would want photography that’s as unique as this time, right?